zjzsliyang/DeveloperHit/README.md

 ## Programming with Web API Proposal

+This is a GitHub-api repo.

+for Zhihu-api, please visit lisirrx's repo.

 ### *Programmer Hotspot*

 After exploring some Web APIs associated with the chosen topic, only a few websites provide friendly APIs, especially when an XML format data response is expected.
 Therefore we decided to build our own APIs by parsing HTML pages responded from target websites: